fundraiser

 Casa Latina advances the power and well-being of Latino immigrants through employment, education, and community organizing.
 Our vision is that the Latino community participates fully in the economy and democracy of this country.

-Led by members of our community, Casa Latina organizes at the city, state, and national levels to create systemic change for immigrant workers.
+Led by immigrant workers themselves, Casa Latina organizes at the city, state, and national levels to advance policies and conditions that improve the lives of immigrant communities and strengthen worker justice.

--- 139 participants in our Digital Literacy & Navigation programs.
+-- 111 participants in our Digital Literacy & Navigation program.

--- 120 ‘Women Without Borders’ workshops hosted for our community of 80+ members.
+-- 78 ‘Mujeres Sin Fronteras’ workshops hosted for our community of 209+ members.

 Organization name